List of High School! Kimengumi episodes

 High School!
 Kimengumi anime series logo.

-This article is a list of all 86 episodes of High School!
-Kimengumi, an anime television series based on a manga series of the same title by Motoei Shinzawa.
-The Kimengumi TV series began airing in Japan on 12 October 1985 at 7:30pm on the Fuji TV Network in Japan.
-The series ran for two years, with episode 86 airing on 21 September 1987.
+This is the list of episodes of High School!
+Kimengumi, an anime television series based on the manga series of the same name by Motoei Shinzawa.
+The first TV series aired from October 12, 1985, to September 21, 1987, on Fuji TV and its affiliates.
+Each episode is about 25 minutes long, and some are split into two unrelated 11-minute segments.

-A 51-minute movie by the same title was released by Toei in Japan on 12 July 1986.
+A 51-minute movie by the same title was released by Toei on July 12, 1986.
 Neither the movie nor the TV series has been licensed for release in any English-speaking country.

+A second TV series premiered on January 9, 2026, on the Noitamina programming block on the same channel and its affiliates.